top of page

 Planning Your Visit

-Best Time to Visit: Peak bloom times vary from year to year, but usually around the month of April.
+Best Time to Visit: Peak tulip bloom times vary from year to year, but usually around the month of April.
+Daffodils are in March.
 The difference can change within a matter of weeks!
 So be sure to check instagram and their websites for recent pictures and posts on bloom.

 Tickets and Entry: I didn't book tickets more than a day or so in advance, and sometimes on the same day.
 For tuliptown you can find information here.
 You can book them ahead for a slightly reduced cost of $15.
 It was about $8 for Roozengaarde for the daffodils.
 There are cute little shops inside and some food and beverages, so the ticket allows you entry to all of that.